ivan-hc/ArchImage/README.md

 this will download and rename the script [NEW-junest.sh](https://github.com/ivan-hc/ArchImage/blob/dev/NEW-junest.sh) on your desktop.

+### 2. Add binary name
-2. The script will ask you if you want to specify the name of the binary or leave blank if the name is the same of [PROGRAM].
+The script will ask you if you want to specify the name of the binary or leave blank if the name is the same of [PROGRAM].
 In most cases we can leave blank, but for some applications, like OBS Studio, the executable name is different, in our case it is `obs`

 ![2](https://github.com/user-attachments/assets/961d03ec-9c6a-4faa-a9ab-fa7dbb557b14)

 If you're not sure about thename of the main executable, use https://archlinux.org/packages/ or read the PKGBUILD if the app is hosted on the AUR.
 By default, the script will use "yay" to install all the programs in JuNest.

+### 3. Add extra dependencies
-3. The script will ask you to add a list of additional packages you want to include into the AppImage (with the syntax `app1 app2 app3...`)
+The script will ask you to add a list of additional packages you want to include into the AppImage (with the syntax `app1 app2 app3...`)

 ![3](https://github.com/user-attachments/assets/2d6a3a5a-9fab-4c32-9081-d5bf5f51fe28)

 leave blank if no dependency is needed.
 In our example, we are using Archimage version 4.2, so we don't need add dependencies for `obs-studio`.
 Previous versions were less automatic and to build `obs-studio` we needed to add `python`.
 You can add many more packages, according to your needs.

+### 4. Extract dependencies and subdependencies by level
-4. Assign a number to the variable "`$extraction_count`".
+Assign a number to the variable "`$extraction_count`".
 The higher the number, the more dependencies will be downloaded separately, the longer the process will be, the bigger the final AppImage package will be... but at the same time the easier our AppImage will work.

 ![4](https://github.com/user-attachments/assets/7e46e63a-8a60-426f-91c3-6eca36effb15)

 By default the level is 1, so only the dependencies of the direct dependencies of the application we want to package are extracted.
 For OBS Studio I set a level of 2, and this is enough to have an AppImage that works out of the box, but only if you include all dependencies and set the "**standard  configuration**".
 Keep read.

+### 5. Include all dependencies?
-5. Do you want to include all dependencies?
+Do you want to include all dependencies?
 Press "y", or leave blank if you want to keep customize (recommended)

 ![5](https://github.com/user-attachments/assets/d50dd4bc-9bd4-43d9-82d7-6819d7c86d74)